The Daniel V. Terrell Paper Competition

 • The paper shall be of such length that it can be presented orally in not more than fifteen minutes and contain no more than 2000 words.

-• The paper must be presented orally, by the author, before the Region 4 Assembly at the Summer 2018 meeting to be held in July 2018 in Charleston, SC.
+• The paper must be presented orally, by the author, before the Region 4 Assembly at the Spring 2019 meeting (specific date and location TBD).

 (Contestants are encouraged to seek financial support from their Sections and Branches for travel expenses to present their papers.)

 Reference citations of the papers should conform to official ASCE Journal Submission Guidelines, which can be found on the ASCE Publications website: http://ascelibrary.org/page/authors.
 Plagiarism is not acceptable and reference citations will be considered under scoring for Originality.